SAULT STE. MARIE MUSEUM

 October 1st

 Algoma Weavers Guild and the Sault Museum Present an intro to Paper Basket Weaving Workshop 10am - Noon Saturday October 1st.
-Registration Required!
-Click the register now button bellow.

 September 10th